 The appellant contends that the SEIR fails to include a range of feasible alternatives, and that there is no supporting evidence that a 100 percent affordable project is infeasible.
-The appellant argues that a smaller 100 percent affordable City-owned project with fewer than 1,100 units and no market-rate units is an alternative that should be given consideration.
-The appellant specifically states that such an alternative of a smaller project alternative with roughly the same amount of affordable housing and no market-rate housing would have reduced transit delay, air quality, and noise impacts.
+The appellant argues that a smaller 100 percent affordable City-owned project and no market-rate units is an alternative that should be given consideration.
+The appellant specifically states that such an alternative of a smaller project with roughly the same amount of affordable housing would have reduced transit delay, air quality, and noise impacts.

 The SEIR alternatives analysis is consistent with CEQA Guidelines section 15126.6.
-Pursuant CEQA Guidelines section 15126.6(a), an EIR is required to set forth alternatives necessary to permit a reasoned choice and shall be limited to alternatives that would avoid or substantially lessen any of the significant physical effects of the project on the environment and that would meet most of the project sponsor's basic objectives.
+Pursuant CEQA Guidelines section 15126.6(a), an EIR is required to set forth alternatives necessary to permit a reasoned choice and shall be limited to alternatives that would avoid or substantially lessen any of the significant effects of the project and that would meet most of the project sponsor's basic objectives.